djokovic55/riscV_neorv32_formal/README.md

 ## Full Proof with the SST Method

 ### **Overview of the State Space Tunneling (SST) Method**
 The **State Space Tunneling (SST) method** is a technique used to break down complex verification goals into smaller, more manageable sub-proofs, making convergence feasible for challenging properties.
-By strategically introducing **helper properties**, SST enables **faster proof stabilization** and enhances **state space exploration**.
+By strategically introducing **helper properties**, SST enables **faster proof closure** and enhances **state space exploration**.

 ### **Proof Organization Using JasperGold’s Proof Structure Feature**
 Initially, the **main check without helpers** struggled to exceed a bound of **~17 even after a full day of runtime**.
 To improve convergence, a structured **helper hierarchy** was implemented using JasperGold’s **proof structure feature**.